nonokangwei/Stable-Diffusion-on-GCP/Stable-Diffusion-Vertex/README.md

 5. Check the outputs in Cloud Storage

 The job status can be monitored in Workbench executor tab.
+Note that in this mode, we cannot configure NFS mounts.

 ![Vertex AI Workbench executor status](images/workbench_status.png)